davidenglishmusic/chatgoo/README.md

 # Chatgoo
-An electron based app with the sole purpose of providing chat without having to logging into chrome on mac
+An electron based app with the sole purpose of providing chat without having to log into chrome on mac

 ## Installation
 ```